 What professional development opportunities exist for affected workers as a result of our automation initiatives?

-Remember to engage people early to get their input, understand their concerns, and share with them how the automation initiatives will benefit them.
-Gather their requirements and feedback, and incorporate their suggestions into the planning throughout the digital transformation process.
+Engage people early to get their input, understand their concerns, and share with them how the automation initiatives will benefit them.
+Gather their requirements and feedback so that their suggestions can be incorporated into the planning throughout the digital transformation process.
 Additionally, identify opportunities for the creation of new roles within the organization which will allow workers to apply their skills and experience in new ways.
 By focusing on people first, any “disruption” caused by digital transformation will help those who are affected to see how the disruption will be a change for the better.

 This guidance is based on SYSTEMA’s 30 years of experience in manufacturing automation.
-The approach in which the path to high automation is presented below is based on that experience as well as any dependencies that exist between automation initiatives (e.g. digital backbone is a prerequisite for equipment integration and automation).
-It may also be helpful, conceptually, to classify the sections of this guide in terms of organizational efforts, core processes and functionality, and system components.
+The ordering of the aspects of digital transformation presented in the guide is based on that experience as well as any dependencies that exist between automation initiatives (e.g. digital backbone is a prerequisite for equipment integration and automation).
+Conceptually, digital transformation can be viewed across three layers .

 Organizational efforts are largely addressed in the project management section.
 Organizational efforts include identification of business objectives, stakeholder alignment, agile methodologies, project planning, organization of project teams, development of change management strategies, and project execution.